Sep 12 2021

 - Strong understanding of technical elements and jargon

-- Safe driver and very experienced driving with a trailer.
+- Licensed safe driver and experienced driving with a trailer.

 - Strong planning and multi-tasking ability.